Islandora/documentation/docs/installation/manual/installing_composer_drush_and_drupal.md

 </VirtualHost>
 ```
 - `SERVER_NAME`: `localhost`
     - For a development environment hosted on your own machine or a VM, `localhost` should suffice.
-Realistically, this should be the domain the server will be accessed at.
+Realistically, this should be the domain or IP address the server will be accessed at.

 Restart the Apache 2 service to apply these changes: